 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-There were no material differences between budgeted expenditures and estimated actual expenditures.
+No material differences between budgeted expenditures and estimated actual expenditures

 An explanation of how effective the specific actions were in making progress toward the goal.